art-institute-of-chicago/data-aggregator/database/dumps/local/README.md

 https://artic-api-data.s3.amazonaws.com/artic-api-data.tar.bz2

 The contents of that link are updated on the same schedule as this GitHub repository.
+At the time of writing, this dataset is about 75 MB compressed but takes up about 1.75 GB on disk after being extracted.

 ## What's in the dataset?